EwenCheung/Agentic-AI-Kakak-Agent/README.md

 - **Background Worker** for asynchronous message processing
 - **Memory System (Mem0)** for conversation context and user preferences

+## How Kakak Agent Works
+1. A customer sends a message on Telegram.
+2. The message is instantly received by our Telegram bot.
+3. Telegram forwards the message to our backend system using a secure webhook.
+4. The backend adds the message to a queue, so nothing gets missed—even if lots of people are messaging at once.
+5. A background worker picks up the message from the queue and gets to work.
+6. The Orchestrator Agent (the “brain” of the system) reads the message, checks past conversations, and figures out what the customer needs.
+7. If needed, the Orchestrator asks specialist agents for help—like the Scheduler for appointments, Ticketing for support issues, or Web Search for real-time info.
+8. The agents can look up information in your company’s knowledge base, check the calendar, or even search the web to find the best answer.
+9. Once the right response is ready, the system sends it back to the customer on Telegram—fast and friendly.
+10. Meanwhile, all conversations and actions are saved, so the agent remembers each customer and can provide personalized service next time.
+11. Business owners and staff can monitor everything, upload new documents, and adjust settings easily from the dashboard.

 ---

 ## 🏗️ Technical Architecture